v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-type-procedures.md

     Get-DlpSensitiveInformationTypeRulePackage
     ```

-    The built-in rule package that contains the built-in senstivie information types is named Microsoft Rule Package.
+    The built-in rule package that contains the built-in sensitive information types is named Microsoft Rule Package.
 The rule package that contains the custom sensitive information types that you created in the Security & Compliance Center is named Microsoft.SCCManaged.CustomRulePack.

 2. Use the following syntax to store the custom rule package to a variable: